 After a strenuous uphill hike, you'll arrive for your overnight stop with time to shop for souvenirs or any extra gear you may need.
 Namche, the main trading village in the Khumbu region, is the historic meeting point for Hindu traders from the lowlands and Tibetan yak caravans.
 It remains a global melting-pot (and now even boasts an Irish pub!).

 After yesterday's significant gain in altitude, you'll take today off to relax and acclimatize.
-The tourist Capital and the biggest settlement in the Khumbu region: Namche Bazaar, well facilitated with ATMs, Internet cafes, restaurants, bakeries and lots of branded and local shops selling the daily needs.
-Although its rest day for acclimatization, we walk up to Khumjung village through Everest view Hotel and see beautiful views of the Himalayas including Mount Everest, Khumjung village is a brimming little town which is beautifully filled by the Sherpa community.
-Walking through the Sherpa village will be a unique experience to understand the real lifestyle of Sherpa people.
+The tourist Capital and the biggest settlement in the Khumbu region: Namche Bazaar, well facilitated with ATMs, Internet cafes, restaurants, bakeries, and lots of branded and local shops selling the daily needs.
+Although it's the rest day for acclimatization, we walk up to Khumjung village through Everest view Hotel and see beautiful views of the Himalayas including Mount Everest, Khumjung village is a brimming little town which is beautifully filled by the Sherpa community.
+Walking through the Sherpa village will be a unique experience to understand the real lifestyle of the Sherpa people.

 From Namche, the trail follows the valley, high above the Dudh Koshi River.
 After the acclimatization day up in Namche, you'll be ready to hit the road to Everest base camp again.
 As you leave Namche, you'll catch an outstanding glimpse of the Himalaya, marking the world's highest elevations.